PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 - The name of the pathway currently being viewed.
 - The total number of genes present in the pathway.
 - The number of unique genes represented in the visualisation.
-- The number of enzymes impacted based on the uploaded expression data.
+- The number of enzymes differentially regulated by the genes based on the uploaded data.

 ## Hands-on Example